Updated February 19, 2015

-The spreadsheet lists a "country of origin" (C.O.O.) column.
+[Note: The RCCC spreadsheet lists a "country of origin" (C.O.O.) column.
 A few entries list the United States as the C.O.O.
 This is not correct.
 The distributor is located in the U.S. but the manufacturer is located in China.
 In addition, one entry lists, “Afghanistan," as the C.O.O.
 It should indicate, "China," in the C.O.O. column.
-Freedom of Information laws require records to be released “as is” regardless of any perceived errors (either manual or human).
+Freedom of Information laws require records to be released “as is” regardless of any perceived errors (either manual or human).]

 What is FDA testing for?

 FDA’s ongoing scientific investigation includes testing samples of products for multiple chemical and microbiological contaminants.
 These tests have been conducted by FDA laboratories, by the Veterinary Laboratory Response Network (Vet-LIRN), and by other animal health diagnostic laboratories in the United States.